MedjadjiAbdelkadir/InternFinderV1/README.md

 ## About InternFinder
 It is a website that aims to publish training advertisements for companies and to register for training for those wishing to join the training they want.
 It also enables users to create their own CV consisting of personal information, information about the educational and professional path, the experiences gained, and even the languages of communication.

+## Roles
+### Visitor
+- Search for training and filter training by academic level, type of shift, and number of years of experience
+- Browse the list of companies involved in the site
+- Create a new account as a company or trainee
+- Account login
+### Company
+- **ddd**
+- See All company trainings
+- Show Single Training, Update Training , Delete Training
+- Change Status of Training (Started , Closed or  Finished)
+- Create a new training
+- See all trainers wishing to join the training
+- Refusal or acceptance of trainers wishing to join the training
+- Evaluation of the trainees accepted in the training after the end of the training
+-
+### Company
+- View personal account, modify, delete
 ## Screenshots
 ### Header Section
 <img src="https://github.com/MedjadjiAbdelkadir/InternFinderV1/blob/main/public/Screenshots/HeaderSection.png" width="100%" height="500">